 Read on to learn the myths and facts about medicinal mushroom supplements to get the most functional health support from fungi.

-Mushroom Parts & Marketing Hype
+Fruiting Body, Mycelium, & Marketing Hype

 The way many supplement brands market and sell their fungi products is cause for concern.
 If consumers don’t know what to look for when buying a medicinal mushroom supplement, they may easily be misled by the packaging, naming, and labeling of the vast products available.

 It can be difficult to distinguish a real mushroom extract made of the mushroom (fruiting body) from one made of the mushroom’s “root” structure, mycelium.
 Reading a supplement’s packaging and nutritional labels won’t necessarily tell you the whole story either.